- Bill Digest

 c.
 Fifty percent (50%) annually to the General Fund.

-SECTION 7.
-The North Carolina State Lottery Commission shall use sufficient funds from the North Carolina State Lottery Fund to cover initial operating expenses of the Commission to implement Article 9 of Chapter 18C of the General Statutes, as enacted by this act, provided the total amount borrowed by the Commission shall not exceed fourteen million dollars ($14,000,000) without further action by the General Assembly.
+SECTION 8.
+The North Carolina State Lottery Commission shall use sufficient funds from the North Carolina State Lottery Fund to cover initial operating expenses of the Commission to implement Articles 9 and 10 of Chapter 18C of the General Statutes, as enacted by this act, provided the total amount borrowed by the Commission shall not exceed fourteen million dollars ($14,000,000) without further action by the General Assembly.
 The Commission shall repay any funds used out of the North Carolina State Lottery Fund pursuant to this section within 36 months after the effective date of this act.

-SECTION 8.
-The North Carolina State Lottery Commission shall study the implementation of Article 9 of Chapter 18C of the General Statutes, as enacted by this act, and shall report its findings, with any legislative recommendations, to the Joint Legislative Oversight Committee on the North Carolina State Lottery no later than March 1, 2024.
+SECTION 9.
+The North Carolina State Lottery Commission shall study the implementation of Articles 9 and 10 of Chapter 18C of the General Statutes, as enacted by this act, and shall report its findings, with any legislative recommendations, to the Joint Legislative Oversight Committee on the North Carolina State Lottery no later than March 1, 2024.
 The study and report shall address all of the following:

 (1) Restrictions on number of licensees as established by G.S.
 18C‑904, as enacted by this act, and how additional applications for licensure are treated.

-(2) Any potential challenges to enforcement of the Article.
+(2) Any potential challenges to enforcement of the Articles.

 (3) The establishment and use of the voluntary exclusion program.

-(5) Any potential issues or challenges with audits of interactive sports wagering operators.
+(5) Any potential issues or challenges with audits of interactive sports wagering operators and ADW licensees.

 (6) Any other information the Commission deems relevant.